Now in its sixth decade, BYU–Hawaii's unique history combines solid moral roots with legacies of evolving academics and interwoven cultures.

-Elder Henry B. Eyring informs the BYU–Hawaii administration that the university now reports directly to the Board of Trustees, instead of BYU in Provo.
+Elder Henry B. Eyring informs the BYU–Hawaii administration that the university now reports directly to the Board of Trustees, instead of to BYU in Provo.

 October 25, 2003

 President Hinckley joins HRI President & CEO R. Eric Beaver in the groundbreaking for the $5 million-plus project that will beautify Hale La'a Boulevard.
-The project also includes a new front entrance for Brigham Young University–Hawaii, which was funded by a private donor.
+The project also includes a new front entrance for Brigham Young University–Hawaii, funded by a private donor.

 June 19, 2004